sergio11/android_pokemon_app/README.md

 * Dependency injection through Dagger.
 * Asynchronous operations management with cooroutines.
 * Using Material Design guidelines.
+* Using Jetbrains Ktor to implement the network layer.
 * Using local storage to implement cache layer through repository pattern.
 * Testing with mockito, assertj, junit..